 A) SCIENTIFIC BACKGROUND*

-Post-traumatic stress disorder (PTSD) is an incapacitating chronic syndrome affecting cognitive, emotional, and physiological processing and/or recovery from exposure to a potentially traumatic experience (1).
-Most individuals recover within 1–4 weeks after trauma, but a small proportion develop long-term psychopathology.
+Post-traumatic stress disorder (PTSD) is an incapacitating chronic syndrome affecting cognitive, emotional, and physiological processing and recovery from exposure to a potentially traumatic experience (1).
+Most individuals recover within one to four weeks after trauma, but a small proportion develop long-term psychopathology.
 The development of PTSD is often an evolving process and extends over time through a series of stages ranging from relatively contained distress to severe disability.
-PTSD affects multiple biological systems, such as brain circuitry and neurochemistry, and cellular, immune, endocrine, and metabolic functions.
+PTSD affects multiple biological systems, including brain circuitry and neurochemistry, and cellular, immune, endocrine, and metabolic functions.
 Given the high personal, social, and economic burden of PTSD and the partial effectiveness of current therapies, there is an urgent need to understand the cellular and molecular changes underlying the disorder to develop more effective treatments.

 A common approach to studying the effects of stress-related disorders involves identifying the risk factors that make certain individuals especially vulnerable to stress-related disorders.
 Although this approach is useful in many respects, little is learned about subjects who either do not demonstrate similar stress responses (i.e., stress-resistant) or who, despite being subjected to similar stress challenges, exhibit reactions of shorter duration that do not lead to stress responses (i.e., stress resilient).
-Therefore, understanding the neurobiological processes that lead to the development of specific PTSD symptoms, on the one hand, and identifying mechanisms that make individuals less vulnerable to stressful stimuli, on the other hand, are both critical for the development of effective treatments, and this is accomplished most effectively using animal models.
-An animal model can give a good approximation of certain aspects of the complex clinical disorder, enabling the study of questions raised in clinical research in a prospective study design and under far more controllable conditions.
+Therefore, understanding the neurobiological processes that lead to the development of specific PTSD symptoms, on the one hand, and identifying mechanisms that make individuals less vulnerable to stressful stimuli, on the other hand, are both critical for the development of effective treatments.
+PTSD-like animal models are most effective for investigating the entire spectrum of responses to stressful stimuli.
+An animal model can give a good approximation of certain aspects of the complex clinical disorder, enabling the study of questions raised in clinical research in a prospective study design and under much better controlled and reproducible conditions.

-Developing an animal model of PTSD: Over the years, we have developed an animal model to study PTSD.
-This model was inspired by the fact that a clinical PTSD diagnosis requires specific symptoms from three well-defined symptom clusters over time, whereas most animal studies treat exposed populations as homogeneous groups.
+Developing an animal model of PTSD: We have developed a PTSD animal model that recapitulates two elements of clinical PTSD: (1) Symptom clusters are analyzed—similar to PTSD clinical diagnosis that requires specific symptoms from three well-defined symptom clusters to develop over time, and (2) Individual variability—from a group of animals exposed to the same stressful event, only a subgroup develops PTSD.
+Our model is original and innovative, as previous animal models of PTSD treated exposed populations as homogeneous groups.
 Recognizing individual variability in stress responses among animals supports the model's validity.
-Our "Cut-off Behavioral Criteria" model aligns animal behaviors with the DSM criteria for PTSD, as long as classification is clearly defined and reproducible, yielding results comparable to human findings.
+Our Cut-off Behavioral Criteria model aligns animal behaviors with the DSM criteria for PTSD, and the clearly defined classification and reproducibility of the model yield results that are comparable to clinical findings.